Guiltybyte/ml_in_chisel/README.md

 ```

 In the test ouput you should see that w, the tunable weight of the single neuron/parameter model is approximately 2.

+## TODO
+- Setup scripts for generating verilog from chisel and performing an out of context build with the [VTR](https://verilogtorouting.org/) flow